July Gardening Tips and To-Dos for the Pacific Northwest

 Late July is a great time to start mapping out your fall garden plan.

-I take a walk through my beds, make a list of what’s worked, what hasn’t, and what spaces I’ll have available once summer crops finish.
+I take a walk through my beds and make a list of what’s worked, what hasn’t, and what spaces will open up once summer crops finish.

-Then I get my soil prepped with a good mix of compost or organic matter to keep the beds healthy, improve moisture retention, and give my fall plantings a strong start.
+Then I prep the soil with a good mix of compost or organic matter to keep the beds healthy, improve moisture retention, and give my fall plantings a strong start.

 July summer garden in the evening

-July really is one of my favorite times in the garden, when all the hard work from spring starts to pay off and there’s something new to enjoy every day.
+July really is one of my favorite times of the garden, when all the hard work from spring starts to pay off and there’s something new to enjoy every day.

-By staying on top of a few simple July gardening tasks, you’ll help your plants thrive, keep the blooms and harvests coming, and set your garden up for success heading into fall.
+By staying on top of a few simple July tasks, you’ll keep the blooms and harvests coming and set your garden up for success heading into fall.

-I hope you’ve found these Pacific Northwest July gardening tips helpful!
-If you have any questions or want to share what’s happening in your own garden this month, I’d love to hear from you in the comments below.
+If you have any questions or want to share what’s happening in your own garden this month, I’d love to hear from you in the comments.
+And if you know a fellow gardener who’d find these tips useful, pass this post along.

 Until next time,